For moderate to severe patients 12+ years not adequately controlled with other systemic drugs, including biologics.1

 In a large, randomized, postmarketing study comparing another JAK inhibitor to TNF blockers in RA patients ≥50 years old with at least one CV risk factor, a higher rate of thrombosis was observed with the JAK inhibitor.
 Avoid RINVOQ in patients at risk.
 Patients with symptoms of thrombosis should discontinue RINVOQ and be promptly evaluated.

 Gastrointestinal Perforations1: Gastrointestinal perforations have been reported in clinical trials with RINVOQ.
-Monitor RINVOQ-treated patients who may be at risk for gastrointestinal perforation (eg, patients with a history of diverticulitis or taking NSAIDs).
+Monitor RINVOQ-treated patients who may be at risk for gastrointestinal perforation (eg, patients with a history of diverticulitis or taking NSAIDs or corticosteroids).
 Promptly evaluate patients presenting with new onset abdominal pain for early identification of gastrointestinal perforation.

 STUDY DESIGNS